PART 5: BLACK HEART - WHITE SANDS - BLACK TRIANGLES

 On any cool evening in the fall (I don't recommend this in the heat of summer) hike down the northern dune trail and top one of the larger waves of pure white sand (what remains of an ancient inland sea bed) and you might catch sight of two secret technology testing bases.

-The first is Northup Strip also known as Space Harbor, known publicly as a secondary landing strip for the Space Shuttle.
+The first is Northup Strip AKA Space Harbor, known publicly as a secondary landing strip for the Space Shuttle.
 Space Harbor boasts the brightest landing lighting system in the world and it's been said it can easily be seen from orbit.
 Officially it's maintained by NASA but in its long history the Space Shuttle only landed there twice since it was constructed in 1976.

 A few miles to the northwest (nestled against the base of the western mountain rage ringing the Tularosa Basin) is the RAMS/RATSCAT National Radar Cross Section facility where full scale models of secret stealth prototype aircraft are placed on tall pillars that come out of the ground at night and are radiated with all kinds of radars to see how truly small their radar signature are.